leomc1118/engw3302-unit2/README.md

 ## Introduction

 It can be daunting to jump right into a codebase written using the QP/C framework, so this Quick Start Guide will walk you through a simple blinky example writtien in QP to showcase the specific quirks and features incorporated in QP!
 This guide will go over constructors, Active Objects, event posting, and general syntax.
-Shown below is the code for the QP logic:
+Shown below is the code for the QP logic, which was grabbed from this link: https://github.com/QuantumLeaps/qpc-examples/tree/3cce8da63383fec087f3e01a3c1fd922f7bea331/zephyr/blinky

 ```
 //............................................................................